 Finding the right balance between guidance and autonomy is one of the toughest parts of sales management.
 Leaning too far in either direction can be disastrous.
 Micromanaging your team stifles their creativity and drive, leaving them feeling frustrated and untrusted.
 On the other hand, a completely hands-off approach can leave reps feeling unsupported and lost, especially when they're new or struggling.
 The key is to provide clear direction and support while giving your team the space to own their work.
 Great managers adapt their style to the individual, offering more guidance to junior reps and more autonomy to seasoned pros.

-Making Decisions Without Data
+Making Decisions Based on Gut Feel, Not Data

 Relying on gut feelings instead of hard numbers is a recipe for failure in modern sales.
 Without proper data ownership and analysis, you're essentially flying blind.
 This can lead to poor strategic choices, from inefficient territory assignments to ineffective sales campaigns.
 Data should inform every aspect of your sales strategy, helping you identify what’s working, what isn’t, and where to focus your team’s energy.
 A commitment to revenue operations optimization ensures you have the right systems in place to capture and analyze critical data, turning insights into action and driving predictable growth.